award

 Most Common Injuries After Suffering a Collision with a Big Rig

-Many of the injuries that result from a collision, especially from a collision with a big rig can be life changing because of the size of these trucks.
+Many injuries resulting from a collision, especially one involving a big rig, can be life-changing due to the size of these trucks.
 Some examples of these are:

-Tips to Follow After a Big Rig Accident
+Essential Steps to Take After a Big Rig Accident

 Damages for Which You May Obtain Compensation

-If you or a loved one have been victims of a big rig accident, you are entitled to receive compensation for your economic and non-economic damages such as:
+If you or a loved one has been a victim of a big rig accident, you are entitled to receive compensation for your economic and non-economic damages, such as:

 • Medical expenses